 Grades are recorded on SPIRE approximately 1 week following the date they are due from the instructors.
 The actual date grades will be available is posted on SPIRE each semester.
 As incomplete or missing grades are received and posted, they are uploaded to SPIRE.
-If you require a printed copy of your grades you can print an unofficial transcript from SPIRE or request an official transcript from the Graduate Records Office (see Transcripts).
+If you require a printed copy of your grades you can print an unofficial transcript from SPIRE or request an official transcript from the Graduate Student Service Center (see Transcripts).

 2. Grading System: